 Q: Will the Trading Post be Open?

 A: The Trading Post will be open during the afternoon on Saturday.
-They have candy, peanut stuffed pretzels, beef jerky, pop and frozen pizza's, as well as Hahobas T-shirts, water bottles, knives, etc. for sale.
+They have candy, beef jerky, pop, as well as T-shirts, water bottles, knives, etc. for sale.

 Q: My Troop is on the waiting list, When will we find out if we are going or not?

-A: The event Committee decided to limit the number of participants to 300 youth in order to provide a better quality experience for the boys.
-This is meant to address past issues such as overcrowding at stations, missed opportunities to participate due to scheduling issues, and the ability to provide adequate volunteer staff to man the stations for a group of this size.
+A: The event Committee decided to limit the number of participants to 500 youth in order to provide a better quality experience for the Scouts.
+This is meant to address issues such as overcrowding at activity stations, missed opportunities to participate due to scheduling issues, and the ability to provide adequate volunteer staff to operate the stations for a group of this size.

 Q: What meals do our Troop need to provide?